*This service is performed by our family nurse practitioner.

 HOW DOES IMMUNOTHERAPY WORK?

 Immunotherapy occurs in two distinct phases: build-up and maintenance.
 The build-up process begins with the administration of a weak concentration of an allergen extract.
 Your immunotherapy dose will become increasingly stronger until you reach the maximum dose.
-This phase can be as short as 1-7 days (sublingual tablets), a few weeks (drops) or several months (shots) but can also vary based on your sensitivity to the allergens and your specific treatment plan.
+This phase can be as short as 1-7 days or several months (shots) but can also vary based on your sensitivity to the allergens and your specific treatment plan.

 Once you have reached your maximum dose, you enter the “maintenance” phase of treatment.
 Immunotherapy is recommended for 3 – 5 years2.
 However, the length of treatment is determined by your degree of symptom relief and your physician’s recommendation.